verhovsky/books-futures-explained/src/7_conclusion.md

 First of all, protecting the whole `Reactor` and passing it around is overkill.
 We're only interested in synchronizing some parts of the information it contains.
 Try to refactor that out and only synchronize access to what's really needed.

 * Do you want to pass around a reference to this information using an `Arc`?
-* Do you want to make this information global so it can be accessed from anywhere?
+* Do you want to make a global `Reactor` so it can be accessed from anywhere?

 Next , using a `Mutex` as a synchronization mechanism might be overkill since many methods only reads data.